AdaCore/gnatstudio/docs/users_guide/main_window.rst

 * :guilabel:`Create new project`

-  Selecting this choice and the clicking :guilabel:`OK` button launches an assistant to create a project using one of the predefined project templates.
+  Clicking on this button launches an assistant to create a project using one of the predefined project templates.
 This makes it easy to create GtkAda-based applications, or applications using the Ada Web Server, for example.

 .. index:: project; load existing project